foal20ym/PuzzleFusionASP/README.md

 	python -m venv ./venv
 	source venv/bin/activate.<shell>
 	```
-	<shell> depends on the shell you are using.
+	The "<shell>"" depends on the shell you are using.
 For example, if you are using fish:
 	```sh
 	source venv/bin/activate.fish
 	```